andrewM152/andrewM152/README.md

 👋 Hi there!
-I'm Andrew Massoud, a recent graduate of the Johns Hopkins University.
+I'm Andrew Massoud, a healthcare analytics consultant and lifelong learner.

-:mortar_board: I received my B.S. in Applied Mathematics and Statistics with a focus in statistical learning.
+:mortar_board: I received my B.S. in Applied Mathematics and Statistics from the Johns Hopkins University in 2021 with a focus in statistical learning.

 :chart_with_upwards_trend: I’m interested in the intersection of healthcare and data.